AxelRothe/ninox/ReadMe.md

 ## What is this?

-This is a simple JavaScript wrapper for Ninox API.
-This allows you to easily use Ninox API in your JavaScript code without needing to write REST API Calls.
+This is a lightweight JS utility library for the Ninox REST API.
+This allows you to easily use the REST API in your JavaScript app without needing to look up your library ids and team ids or handle data transformations.

+## What can I use it for?

+I personally used this code base to write endpoints for the following services:
+ - server for app payment and license management
+ - data analysis tools to analyse trends in data
+ - employee dashboards
+ - ticket systems
+ - and more

+I'm excited to see what you are going to create with these tools.

 ## Install